Let's play a game, how many colours can you name?

 - 255 0 0

-This research aims to develop an online colour naming model to facilitate colour communication within & between cultures.
-Our study has been endorsed by the International Colour Association (AIC) throught its Study Group on the Language of Colour.
+This research aims to develop an online colour naming model to facilitate colour communication within and between cultures.

 Title: Colournamer - An Online Colour Naming Model